phamtec/dsurf/README.md

 ## Running this

 ```

-$ ./dsurf jsonfile.json
+./dsurf ../test/complex.json
 ```

+Use the mouse wheel (or double finger up and down on a traockpad) to zoom.
+Click and drag to pan around.
-Hit q to exit
+Hit q to exit.

 ## Progress

-Takes a JSON file and just draws it all in one big go with nice colours.
+You can read-only surf a JSON file.
+There are lot's of examples to try out.

 ## Current Focus

-Zooming and panning like a map.
+Keeping the center correct while zooming.

 ## Change Log